-Sugar: We use both granulated and brown sugar in this.
-You can chose to use one or the other, but we’ve found the combination makes quick bread that’s moist and flavorful in the middle and golden brown on top.
+Sugar: We use both granulated and brown sugar in this quick bread.
+You can chose to use one or the other, but we’ve found the combination makes the apple bread moist and flavorful in the middle and golden brown on top.

 Spices: We use a generous amount of ground cinnamon as well as a bit of ground ginger, nutmeg and salt.